Tom King (Emmerdale): 2004–2006

 By the time of his wedding on Christmas Day 2006, Tom's relationships with Jimmy and Matthew are in trouble; with Jimmy being tired of being treated as a useless son and Tom favouring his brothers, while Matthew is angry because he believes Tom will leave everything to Rosemary instead of him.
-Ignoring their objections, Tom further angers the two when they discover that he plans to have Carl take charge of King & Sons at his earlier retirement.
-Tom marries Romseary and they celebrate their wedding at the Home Farm reception, where Jimmy and Matthew confront Carl over his father's plan and they fight; Tom breaks up the brawl and declares that Carl will be heir of King & Sons, causing Jimmy and Matthew to expose his one-time affections for Sadie out of spite.
+Ignoring their objections, Tom further angers the two when they discover he plans to have Carl take charge of King & Sons at his earlier retirement.
+Tom marries Rosemary and they celebrate their wedding at the Home Farm reception, where Jimmy and Matthew confront Carl over his father's plan, they fight; Tom breaks up the brawl and declares Carl will be heir of King & Sons, causing Jimmy and Matthew to expose his one-time affections for Sadie out of spite.
 As the party resumes, Tom is horrified when Chas arrives in a drunken state and – despite his efforts to prevent her from speaking to his son – she reveals to Carl that he bribed her into ending their relationship; Chas then leaves after telling Tom that he will pay for "breaking her heart".
-Despite being alienated by his three sons, Tom and Rosemary continue to celebrate until the truth about their respective finances come to light – with Rosemary being shocked to learn that Tom plans to have Carl take charge of his estate instead of her or Grayson.
-Later on when the villagers watch the fireworks outside of Home Farm, Tom is struck over the head with an ornament and pushed out of his bedroom window by an unseen assailant; Tom died instantly of a broken neck.
-He is last seen in the mortuary as a pathologist carries out a post mortem examination on his body, and tells the police officers investigating his murder how he died.
+Despite being alienated by his three sons, Tom and Rosemary continue to celebrate until the truth about their respective finances come to light – with Rosemary being shocked to learn that Tom plans to have Carl take charge of his estate rather than her or Grayson.
+Later on, while the villagers watch fireworks outside of Home Farm, Tom is struck over the head with an ornament and pushed out of his bedroom window by an unseen assailant; Tom died instantly of a broken neck.
+He is last seen in the mortuary as a pathologist concludes the post mortem examination of his body, and tells police officers investigating his murder what caused his death.